 But here’s the thing.
 Jesus said it.
 Paul lived it.
 And even though it doesn’t come as easy for me as writing a note, I need to work at being a better giver.

 So, what do I do?
 What’s the solution to this bumfuzzling conundrum?

 That’s right.
-I’m a big, fat gift-plagiarist.
+I’m a big, fat gift-giving-plagiarist.

-But, as I said, most of the time, I just flat out copy.
 If someone gives me a super cute butter dish from the new Pioneer Woman collection (someone did), someone else is about to get the very same thing from me.